-NOTICE IS HEREBY GIVEN THAT an annual general meeting (the "Meeting") of the shareholders of NorZinc Ltd. (the "Company") will be held at 1710 - 650 West, Georgia Street, Vancouver, British Columbia V6B 4N9 on Thursday, June 4, 2020, at the hour of 10:00 a.m., Vancouver time, for the following purposes:
+NOTICE IS HEREBY GIVEN THAT an annual general meeting (the "Meeting") of the shareholders of NorZinc Ltd. (the "Company") will be held at Bay Adelaide Centre, 333 Bay St. #2400, Toronto, on Wednesday, June 15, 2022, at the hour of 1:00 p.m., Toronto time, for the following purposes:

-- 1. To receive the financial statements of the Company together with the auditor's report thereon for the financial year ended December 31, 2019; - 2.
+- 1. To receive the financial statements of the Company together with the auditor's report thereon for the financial year ended December 31, 2021; - 2.
 To fix the number of directors of the Company at seven; - 3.
 To elect directors of the Company for the ensuing year; - 4.
-To appoint the auditors for the ensuing year and to authorize the directors to fix the remuneration to be paid to the auditors; and - 5.
-To approve an increase in the number of shares reserved for issue under the Company's stock option plan by 3,800,000 shares, as described in the accompanying information circular; - 6.
-To consider, and if thought fit, to pass an ordinary resolution approving all unallocated restricted share units under the Company's restricted share unit plan, as described in the accompanying information circular; - 7.
-To consider, and if thought fit, to pass an ordinary resolution approving all unallocated deferred share units under the Company's deferred share unit plan, as described in the accompanying information circular; and - 8.
+To appoint KPMG LLP as the auditors for the ensuing year and to authorize the directors to fix the remuneration to be paid to the auditors; and - 5.
 To transact such further or other business as may properly come before the Meeting and any adjournments thereof.